taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 ###### 4.4.2 	Stimulus/Response Sequences

-The stimulus will be a user selecting a desirable EB from a public board.
+The stimulus will be a user selecting a desirable EB from the public board.
 The system will respond by keeping track of the EBs selected by the user.
 The EBs will be saved into a list for the user to track what they desire.

 ###### 4.4.3 	Functional Requirements